khulnasoft/khulnasoft/doc/dev/background-information/bazel/go.md

     - `timeout = "short"`
     - `tags = ["go"]`
 - Avoid:
-  - Having test code that explictly depends on being aware of the Sourcegraph git repository.
+  - Having test code that explictly depends on being aware of the Khulnasoft git repository.
   - Committing files with spaces in their names.

 ## Overview